thinhtran3588/thinhtran3588.github.io/_posts/2021-05-30-migrate-postgres-database.md

 tags: [postgres, nodejs]
 ---

-I've wrote a npm package to make the migration easier.
-Basically, we use SQL script files to manage our database's schema & data, then use that package to execute those scripts in the database.
-I prefer using SQL files instead of using other ORM tools & libraries because I think it's much easier to manage Postgres with SQL commands than let ORM tools do some tricks.

-## How to use
+I've been working with SQL Server for years before moving to MongoDB.
+I loved Mongo so much for its simplicity but still wanted SQL so badly.
+People liked Postgres so much and even uses them in cloud services such as AWS Athena and Google Big Query.
+Then I decided to change to Postgres.
+I fell in love with it at the first sight and want to work with it in the long term.

+One thing we all need when working with databases are schema management.
+ORM (Object-Relational Mapping) tools do it so well with up/down features.
+We write code in some specific languages (C#, Javascript) and those tools to execute those scripts to update database.
+I just want a simple tool having the similar feature but for SQL scripts so I've written one by myself as an npm package: `@tqt/pg-migrate`.

+pg-migrate is a tool which manages databases' schema & data with SQL scripts.

-### Options 1: run a global command
+### 1. Use pg-migrate as a global command

 ```bash
 npm install -g @tqt/pg-migrate
 ```

 You need to have a migration folder structured as below.
-You can name it whatever you want but its 2 sub-folders `up` and `down` are required.
-Put your main scripts in the `up` folder and name them in alphabetical order (the order you want it to run).
-In order to reverse those scripts in case you want to downgrade, put their counterparts in the `down` folder with the same name.
+You can name it whatever you want however its 2 sub-folders `up` and `down` are required.
+Put your main scripts in the `up` folder and name them in the alphabetical order (the order you want it to run).
+In case you want to downgrade, you need to place their counterparts in the `down` folder with the same name.

 ```bash
 - migration-folder